-Reset The Samsung Galaxy Buds
+Solution 1: Resetting the Samsung Galaxy Buds

-How To Manually Restart Samsung Galaxy Buds
+How to Manually Restart Samsung Galaxy Buds:

 - Place your earbuds back into their charging case and shut the lid completely.